 Digging under the case Chomsky et al. present, we uncover a mother lode of cowardly unwillingness to organize, to mobilize, and do what is necessary to fight back.
 For instance, we have seen them capitulate on opposition to US invasion of Syria, with Chomsky even calling for US troops to continue the occupation.
 We have seen them acquiesce to the US-NATO war to overthrow Qaddafi, where the “Libyan revolution” has brought slave markets in the country.

 But let us look at what they say.
 The Greens should not run in states that take votes away from the Democrat nominee able to beat Trump.
-This argument is founded on a considerable amount of traditional Yankee arrogance, an assumption that Greens are nothing more than disenchanted liberal Democrats who should come back home in a time of need.
+This argument is founded on a considerable amount of traditional Yankee arrogance, an assumption that Greens are nothing more than disenchanted liberal Democrats who should come back home to the big umbrella in a time of need.
 There is little evidence that Green voters would have voted for Hillary against Trump if there were no Green candidate.
 Some may have, just as some may have voted for Trump, and probably a great number would not have bothered to vote.

 They also have a good dose of that liberal middle class arrogance that Hillary was the lesser evil to Trump and his deplorables.
 Of course, we can never know what Hillary or any other loser would have done as president because they never won.
 It does seem pretty clear, though, that the national security state would have been happy with her functioning as their obedient champion in the White House.
 But now we have Trump, who openly attacks national security state war-mongering and their corporate media fake news.
 It also seems likely Clinton would have involved us in a new war, which Trump periodically makes noises about but so far has avoided.